Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 \subsubsection{Counterfactual Explanations}

 Counterfactual explanations show how an input must change to significantly change its detection output, as advocated by prior work~\cite{wachter17a,Martens14a}.
-We use counterfactual explanations to understand the normality our models learn for each flow feature, which in turn implies what values the models consider anomalous.
+We use counterfactual explanations to understand the normality our models learn for each flow feature, suggesting values the models consider anomalous.

 Specifically, we first find a \emph{base flow} that is detected as benign, then we repeatedly alter the target feature's value in this base flow while keeping other features unchanged.
 We feed these altered base flows into our model to observe how much the reconstruction error changes with each perturbation of target feature's value: an increase in errors suggests our models consider current feature value more abnormal than the previous value, and vice versa.
 We repeat this experiment on different base flows to see if our models consistently consider certain target feature values more normal than the other values, with relatively normal values suggesting normality our models learned.